docker/kitematic/README.md

 [![Kitematic Logo](https://cloud.githubusercontent.com/assets/251292/5269258/1b229c3c-7a2f-11e4-96f1-e7baf3c86d73.png)](https://kitematic.com)

-With the release of the new [Docker Desktop Dashboard](https://) Docker will be bringing the best Kitematic features straight to it’s Desktop customers.
+In the latest Edge release of Docker Desktop we have introduced the new [Docker Desktop Dashboard](https://docs.docker.com/docker-for-mac/edge-release-notes/).
+As part of this, Docker is working on providing a common user experience to developers and bringing the best Kitematic features to its Desktop customers.

-As a result the Docker Kitematic Project will be archived in the first half of 2020, after this date there will be no new releases made of the Kitematic product.
+As a result, we plan on achieving feature parity and archiving the Docker Kitematic Project during 2020.
+After we archive the Kitematic Project there will be no new releases of Kitematic.

 ![Kitematic Screenshot](https://cloud.githubusercontent.com/assets/251292/8246120/d3ab271a-15ed-11e5-8736-9a730a27c79a.png)